 If it is your commercial driver’s license that is being taken away, your very employment and security are at risk.

-The main difference between license revocation and suspension is that a revocation is for a minimum of a year.
+The main difference between license revocation and suspension is that a revocation must last for a year minimum.
 If you’re caught driving on a revoked or suspended license, it is far more serious than a traffic infraction: When charged in the first or second degree, it is a gross misdemeanor, punishable by as long as 364 days in jail, a $5000 fine, and an extension of the revocation.
-In the third degree it is a misdemeanor punishable by up to 90 days in jail and a $1000 fine.
+In the third degree, it is a misdemeanor punishable by up to 90 days in jail and a $1000 fine.